smart-data-models/dataModel.PointOfInterest/Store/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `category`: Category of the store.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `category`: Category of the store.
 Enum:'AutoPartsStore,BikeStore,BookStore,ClothingStore,ComputerStore,ConvenienceStore,DepartmentStore,ElectronicsStore,Florist,FurnitureStore,GardenStore,GroceryStore,HardwareStore,HobbyShop,HomeGoodsStore,JewelryStore,LiquorStore,MensClothingStore,MobilePhoneStore,MovieRentalStore,MusicStore,OfficeEquipmentStore,OutletStore,PawnShop,PetStore,ShoeStore,SportingGoodsStore,TireShop,ToyStore,WholesaleStore'  - `currenciesAccepted`: Enum:'AED, AFN, ALL, AMD, ANG, AOA, ARS, AUD, AWG, AZN, BAM, BBD, BDT, BGN, BHD, BIF, BMD, BND, BOB, BOV, BRL, BSD, BTN, BWP, BYN, BZD, CAD, CDF, CHE, CHF, CHW, CLF, CLP, CNY, COP, COU, CRC, CUC, CUP, CVE, CZK, DJF, DKK, DOP, DZD, EGP, ERN, ETB, EUR, FJD, FKP, GBP, GEL, GHS, GIP, GMD, GNF, GTQ, GYD, HKD, HNL, HRK, HTG, HUF, IDR, ILS, INR, IQD, IRR, ISK, JMD, JOD, JPY, KES, KGS, KHR, KMF, KPW, KRW, KWD, KYD, KZT, LAK, LBP, LKR, LRD, LSL, LYD, MAD, MDL, MGA, MKD, MMK, MNT, MOP, MRU, MUR, MVR, MWK, MXN, MXV, MYR, MZN, NAD, NGN, NIO, NOK, NPR, NZD, OMR, PAB, PEN, PGK, PHP, PKR, PLN, PYG, QAR, RON, RSD, RUB, RWF, SAR, SBD, SCR, SDG, SEK, SGD, SHP, SLL, SOS, SRD, SSP, STN, SVC, SYP, SZL, THB, TJS, TMT, TND, TOP, TRY, TTD, TWD, TZS, UAH, UGX, USD, USN, UYI, UYU, UYW, UZS, VES, VND, VUV, WST, XAF, XAG, XAU, XBA, XBB, XBC, XBD, XCD, XDR, XOF, XPD, XPF, XPT, XSU, XTS, XUA, XXX, YER, ZAR, ZMW, ZWL.
 Currencies accepted in this store.
 It uses ISO 4217 currency format (e.g. USD, EUR)  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `email`: The email address of this store.  - `id`:   - `location`:   - `logo`: An associated logo for this store.   - `name`: The name of this item.  - `openingHoursSpecification`: Property.A structured value providing information about the opening hours of a place or a certain service inside a place.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `paymentAccepted`: Payment method accepted in this store.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `email`: The email address of this store.  - `id`: Unique identifier of the entity  - `location`:   - `logo`: An associated logo for this store.   - `name`: The name of this item.  - `openingHoursSpecification`: A structured value providing information about the opening hours of a place or a certain service inside a place.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `paymentAccepted`: Payment method accepted in this store.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `telephone`: The telephone number of this store.  - `type`: NGSI Entity type.
 It has to be Store  - `url`: Website with information about the store.
 Required properties
 - `description`  - `id`  - `name`  - `type`
 The model is based on the one defined by [Schema.org](https://schema.org/Store).
 In particular, the model contains a subset of the properties defined in the mentioned link, and a list of store categories, that can be afterwards specialized as concrete Types (see [https://schema.org/Store](https://schema.org/Store)).